08 April 2020

 Some skincare ingredients, you should never combine.

 Less disastrous but equally unhelpful is when the ingredients in your repertoire of skincare cancel the effects of each other, rendering whatever you’ve applied to your skin to be useless.
-Antioxidants like vitamin C and niacinamide are very unstable and a change in the skin’s pH level (acidity level) and reduce the effectiveness of these products
+Antioxidants like vitamin C and niacinamide are very unstable and a change in the skin’s pH level (acidity level) and reduce the effectiveness and uptake of these products

-Ingredients you should never combine:
+Ingredients you should not combine:

 1) Retinol and Vitamin C